vcfvct/aws-exam/azure.md

     * Range index
     * Spatial Index(geoJSOn)
     * Composite index(multiple fields)
+    * to optimize performance, we can [use include or exclude strategy](https://dev.to/willvelida/understanding-indexing-in-azure-cosmos-db-21kc) to index only certain fields or explicitly exclude some from the indexing.
+  * cosmosDB does not have GSI so an equivalent way is to add items into another container with corresponding id by using a different partition key(as a discriminator property). like ProductID with `productType` as partition key in a new container.
 * Azure SQL: managed SQL-Server, up to 100TB.
 * Managed MySQL/PostgreSQL and DMS
 * Azure Table storage: Every entity stored in a table must have a unique combination of *PartitionKey* and *RowKey*.
 The Table service does not create any secondary indexes, so PartitionKey and RowKey are the only indexed properties.